discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 ### **Phase 2**

-You can use <Effect name="Hypernovalaunch"/> to the middle
+You can use <SpecialActionKey name="hypernovalaunch"/> to the middle
 1) <Skill name="sword of justice"/>
 2) <Skill name="symbol of wrath"/>
 3) <Skill name="whirling wrath"/>